 For each sling, you’ll need the following:

-- 80″ of twine or cord (macrame cord or heavy twine works well.
-Look for something that’s 4mm in thickness).
+- 80″ of twine or cord (macrame cord or heavy twine work well too so just look for something that’s 4mm in thickness).

 - A small jar